antoniosasaki/NLP-Gender-Classifier/README.md

 It is also possible to understand the meaning of ’ambigu’, that appears in the gender column, not signifying non-binary gender (as we assumed) but rather imprecision from the census collector in defining the individual’s gender.
 In this case, we could discard this information and would have a prediction model with only two genders, which would be much more straightforward.
-In this case, it is highly likely that the model would be entirely based on the probability estimator, and its scoring and accuracy measures would easily reach 100%.
+It is highly likely that this type of model would be entirely based on the probability estimator, and its scoring and accuracy measures would easily reach 100%.